teamputtygen/hn-docs/docs/training/procurers/onedata.rst

     :width: 80%
     :align: center

-Check the space support settings
+Check the Space Support Settings
 --------------------------------

 #.
 Click on `Spaces` tab on the left
 #.
 Select the newly support space from the list

-Check the space storage space in Onezone
+Check the Space Storage Space in Onezone
 ----------------------------------------

 #.
-Open Onezone interface in the browser: https://onezone.rhea-hn.com, or refresh if necessary
+Open Onezone interface in the browser: https://onezone.rhea-hn.com,
+   or refresh if necessary
 #.
 Click on the supported space on the left
 #.
 Check the available storage